gosuri/vagrant-env/README.md

 # Vagrant ENV Plugin

-This is a [Vagrant](http://www.vagrantup.com) plugin to load environment variables from .env into ENV
+This is a [Vagrant](http://www.vagrantup.com) plugin to load environment variables from .env into ENV.
+For more on how and why we use this plugin, please see http://kn0t.ch/vagrant-env-intro

 ## Usage